Jon Anderson and The Band Geeks -True

 They and Jon delighted everyone on their tour last spring, receiving standing ovations wherever they went.
 The idea then begins to spin around in Jon's mind about another possibility; new music with the young Turks who played the classics with such elan, energy, flair and skill.

-In 2024, to the astonishment of many, he announced he would record with the Band Geeks and even more surprising, did just that and we have the result.
-This teased the notion that Jon was once more engaged, and more tantalisingly he had returned to the role of those halcyon years as the organiser.
+In 2024, to the astonishment of many, he announced he would record with the Band Geeks and, even more surprisingly, did just that, and we have the result.
+This teased the notion that Jon was once more engaged, and more tantalisingly, he had returned to the role of those halcyon years as the organiser.
 Let's have a look and see if that happened.

 The Ballads

-"Build me an Ocean" and "Thank God" do not really offer any clues, these are plaintive ballads constructed much like a good deal of the music on Survival, the difference is his performance is much stronger.
-In 1972 Jon named Frank Sinatra as one of his influences and he has always had penchant for a ballad.
-Curiously when Yes were at their most expansive, he still managed to imbue the music with the songs that end Ritual and Gates of Delirium.
-However, it wasn't until 1978 that he sung a ballad, which was ironically Chris's song Onward.
+"Build Me an Ocean" and "Thank God" do not really offer any clues; these are plaintive ballads constructed much like a good deal of the music on Survival, the difference is that his performance is much stronger.
+In 1972, Jon named Frank Sinatra as one of his influences, and he has always had a penchant for ballads.
+Curiously, when Yes were at their most expansive, he still managed to imbue the music with the songs that end Ritual and Gates of Delirium.
+However, it wasn't until 1978 that he sang a ballad, which was ironically Chris's song Onward.

-I like both these pieces because they show Jon at his most passionate and direct and because the Geeks embellishments are so simpatico, the vocal embellishments on both add, and Richie shows his maturity and sensitivity, in just letting both songs breath.
+I like both these pieces because they show Jon at his most passionate and direct, and because the Geeks' embellishments are so simpatico, the vocal embellishments on both add, and Richie shows his maturity and sensitivity, in just letting both songs breathe.

 The Castellano Tracks

 "Shine On" and "Still A Friend" began life with the Geeks and were offered to Jon.
-They are both energetic well played and Jon is most definitely captured inside the music rather than floating over the top chanting and scatting.
-Given Richie's pedigree and encyclopaedic knowledge of music but in the end being an American musician these two pieces sound for the most part generically American Radio music.
-Still a friend almost has a reggae feel but, ultimately it is an intelligently crafted straight ahead rock piece with just a modest hint of Andersonian tics.
-At this point I cannot put my hand and my heart and say Jon's idiosyncratic musical personality is really in full view but that’s only a part of the story.
+They are both energetic, well-played, and Jon is most definitely captured inside the music rather than floating over the top, chanting and scatting.
+Given Richie's pedigree and encyclopaedic knowledge of music, but being an American musician, these two pieces sound for the most part generically American Radio music.
+Still a friend, it almost has a reggae feel, but ultimately it is an intelligently crafted straight-ahead rock piece with just a modest hint of Andersonian tics.
+At this point, I cannot put my hand and my heart and say Jon's idiosyncratic musical personality is really in full view, but that’s only a part of the story.

 Make It Right & Realisation

-Make it right starts off with a gospel feel beautifully arranged; at the three-minute mark a delightful soulful guitar solo emerges.
-When the verses return Jon begins his interventions.
-Wonderful strings a glorious operatic flourish from Ann Marie Nacchio takes the performance on to a higher level before it segues into Part 2.
+Make it right starts off with a gospel feel beautifully arranged; at the three-minute mark, a delightful soulful guitar solo emerges.
+When the verses return, Jon begins his interventions.
+Wonderful strings, a glorious operatic flourish from Ann Marie Nacchio takes the performance onto a higher level before it segues into Part 2.
 Jon's performance and lyrics are joyous.
-Then the first example of the singular unique quality of this project the most gorgeous call and response harmonies between Jon and the boys and these harmonies are Geek Harmonies.
-This is beautiful effortless music making.
-Care and thought is written all over this and particularly the second half is infused with a joyous infectiousness, provided in the main, from the vocals.
+Then the first example of the singular unique quality of this project, the most gorgeous call and response harmonies between Jon and the boys and these harmonies are Geek Harmonies.
+This is beautiful, effortless music-making.
+Care and thought are written all over this, and particularly the second half is infused with a joyous infectiousness, provided in the main by the vocals.

 True Messenger

-This piece, the second single, is rather well known.
-But this is where Jon knocks on the door of the Castellano musical residence and walks in and sits at the table and begins giving orders.
+This piece, the second single, is rather well-known.
+But this is where Jon knocks on the door of the Castellano musical residence and walks in, sits at the table and begins giving orders.

-Richie saw the potential of Jamie Dunlap's demo (There was an Anderson/Ponty Kickstarter demo called I See You Messenger but whilst the two share Dunlap's compositional style, the musical ideas are quite different).
+Richie saw the potential of Jamie Dunlap's demo (There was an Anderson/Ponty Kickstarter demo called I See You Messenger, but whilst the two share Dunlap's compositional style, the musical ideas are quite different).
 However, the outcome contains all those classic Anderson musical qualities.
-He slows the music down and, lullaby-like. offers a swaying refrain "the sense the story lives" so that when the musicians come back in there is a more radical transition.
-But once again in amongst the journey of the composition it is the vocal interplay which shows how well connected, they are and how much Jon is engaged.
-Another slowed down section "see innocence really" lovely scuttling bass embracing him before it launches into the frantic Dunlap based runs.
-This piece with its autumnal musical colour’s echoes Peter Banks era Yes but with a ton more sophistication.
-The piece roars on to its conclusion and this is where it becomes particularly interesting; the instrumental music powers upwards supported by a beautiful prayerful much slower Anderson, the two speed combination dishing up the perfect intrigue and then finally the door opens to ....infinity.
-Jon the organiser is in the house.
+He slows the music down and, lullaby-like. offers a swaying refrain, "the sense the story lives", so that when the musicians come back in, there is a more radical transition.
+But once again in amongst the journey of the composition it is the vocal interplay which shows how well connected they are and how much Jon is engaged.
+Another slowed down section, "see innocence really" lovely scuttling bass embracing him before it launches into the frantic Dunlap based runs.
+This piece, with its autumnal musical colour, echoes Peter Banks era of Yes, but with a ton more sophistication.
+The piece roars on to its conclusion, and this is where it becomes particularly interesting; the instrumental music powers upwards, supported by a beautiful, prayerful, much slower Anderson, the two speed combination dishing up the perfect intrigue, and then finally the door opens to... infinity.
+Jon, the organiser, is in the house.

-After listening to this music for several weeks what I am more aware of is a quality that runs through all the more ambitious pieces, is what can only be described as a sense of weight and heaviness in the music.
-It can still be spartan and restrained but there is a real depth and gravitas.
+After listening to this music for several weeks, what I am more aware of is a quality that runs through all the more ambitious pieces, which can only be described as a sense of weight and heaviness in the music.
+It can still be Spartan and restrained, but there is a real depth and gravitas.
 It's Anderson heavy rather than Anderson lite.
 The arrangements are dense and intriguing.
-Probably this comes from a combination of so much going on but equally important in a highly organised manner.
-There is an intensity that comes from setting restless energy free to get channelled into the outcome.
+Probably this comes from a combination of so much going on, but equally important in a highly organised manner.
+There is an intensity that comes from setting restless energy free to be channelled into the outcome.

 Counties and Countries

-The piece moves along with tons of excitement before an Arriving UFO ascending guitar figure fantastically recorded (unlike the original) then quiet again.
-Jon crones 'Only for you' and this is where we have the perfect mix of Yes easter eggs, the quiet repeated punched keyboard before the piece ascends and Richie echoes Jon with a marvellous attractive vocal.
+The piece moves along with tons of excitement before an Arriving UFO ascending guitar figure fantastically recorded (unlike the original), then quiet again.
+Jon crones 'Only for you' and this is where we have the perfect mix of Yes easter eggs, the quietly repeated punched keyboard before the piece ascends, and Richie echoes Jon with a marvellous, attractive vocal.
 Then the progressive rock pyrotechnics.
-It's fast paced entertaining, but we keep coming back to that main melody this takes us all the way back to 1966.
+It's fast-paced and entertaining, but we keep coming back to that main melody, which takes us all the way back to 1966.
 I am flying back 58 years to MacArthur's Park.
-Bold entertaining music with an almost cinematic feel.
+Bold, entertaining music with an almost cinematic feel.

-We are however not over yet, we are transported to Wembley in late October 1978 and a phenomenal Moog solo before Jon, having made his point, sings us out.
-This is a song about celebration and remembering and I am good with that, even if it does not reinvent the wheel.
-It's a restatement of the musical values he believes in and the players may function as past co workers have with Jon but the voice, guitar and drums are their own thing and most importantly with a progressive rock arrangements the keyboards have a contemporary sound.
+We are, however, not over yet; we are transported to Wembley in late October 1978 and a phenomenal Moog solo before Jon, having made his point, sings us out.
+This is a song about celebration and remembering, and I am good with that, even if it does not reinvent the wheel.
+It's a restatement of the musical values he believes in, and the players may function as past co-workers have with Jon, but the voice, guitar and drums are their own thing, and most importantly, with progressive rock arrangements, the keyboards have a contemporary sound.

 Once Upon A Dream

-Lovely slide work as we walk in the house of freedom.
-Richie on the bass shows he functions as the late Christopher Squire but sounds entirely different there is no grinding Rickenbacker.
+Lovely slide work as we walk into the house of freedom.
+Richie on the bass shows he functions as the late Christopher Squire, but sounds entirely different; there is no grinding Rickenbacker.
 And then we go spacey.

 Comments